serverless/serverless-python-requirements/README.md

 [![npm](https://img.shields.io/npm/v/serverless-python-requirements.svg)](https://www.npmjs.com/package/serverless-python-requirements)
 [![code style: prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg)](https://github.com/prettier/prettier)

 A Serverless v1.x plugin to automatically bundle dependencies from `requirements.txt` and make them available in your `PYTHONPATH`.

-## Requires Serverless >= v1.34
+---

+_Originally developed by [**Capital One**](https://github.com/UnitedIncome), now maintained in scope of Serverless, Inc_

+_Capital One considers itself the bank a technology company would build.
+It's delivering best-in-class innovation so that its millions of customers can manage their finances with ease.
+Capital One is all-in on the cloud and is a leader in the adoption of open source, RESTful APIs, microservices and containers.
+We build our own products and release them with a speed and agility that allows us to get new customer experiences to market quickly.
+Our engineers use artificial intelligence and machine learning to transform real-time data, software and algorithms into the future of finance, reimagined._

+---

 ## Install